CodingwithMusa/tech-book-club/README.md

 # 📚 Tech Book Club Website

 A simple and clean static website built for a Tech Book Club — designed for developers, book lovers, and curious learners to showcase and share their favorite tech reads.
-It's a great front-end project for practicing layout and visual structure.
-Built entirely with HTML and CSS.
+It's a great front-end project for practicing layout and visual structure with HTML and CSS.

 Designed to promote community reading and serve as a clean front-end project.